 How many joints/nerves are injected at one procedure setting?

-How long does a medial branch block take?
+How long does a medical branch block take?

 What medications are used during the medial branch block?

 - An anesthetic, such as bupivacaine or lidocaine

 - A sedative, such as Valium or Versed

 - A neurolytic agent, such as phenol or alcohol